GeorgeSchiro/GoPcBackup/README.md

             Set this switch True and the task executable will be removed from memory (if it's still running) when "GoPcBackup.exe" exits.

+        -WindowStyle=Normal

+            Alternatively, you can set this to "Minimized" or "Maximized".

         Here's an example: